SpikedCola/House-Finder/README.md

 MLSListing
 ==========

-Interactively draw on a Google Map to find MLS listings
+Draw a rectangle on a Google Map to find MLS listings in that area